Table of Contents[Hide][Show]

 We don’t mean booking your seats and paying for your checked bag ahead of time.
 The airline will prompt you to do that when you book the tickets.
 No, this travel mistake is not booking everything else you need to go on vacation — pet care, parking and more.

-The solution: Make a list, check it twice and book these things at the same time you book that plane ticket and hotel room, including:
+The solution: Consult our travel planning checklist and book these extras at the same time you book that plane ticket and hotel room:

 Pet Boarding